Consumption in Serbia

 Serbia - Consumption

-On a seasonally-adjusted quarter-on-quarter basis, economic activity contracted 0.5% in Q1, contrasting the previous period's 1.6% expansion.
-Q1's reading marked the largest downturn since Q2 2020 and highlights that underlying momentum weakened markedly amid the war in Ukraine and elevated inflation.
+On a seasonally-adjusted quarter-on-quarter basis, economic activity expanded 1.2% in Q2, contrasting the previous period's 0.6% contraction.
+Q2's reading highlights that underlying momentum firmed despite the fallout from the war in Ukraine.

-Mate Jelic, analyst at Erste Bank, cautioned against a potentially worsening economic landscape ahead:
+Mate Jelic, analyst at Erste Bank, called for caution:

 Serbia - Consumption Data